 - Compatibility- extent to which a salesperson’s behaviors, actions, and personally are consistent with and/or appropriate by his/her customers, buyer likes doing business with salesperson

-- Expertise- extent to which a salesperson processes relevant knowledge and capability; salesperson knows what he/she needs to know.
-Salesperson and his/her company have ability and resources to get job done right.
+- Expertise- the extent to which a salesperson processes relevant knowledge and capability; salesperson knows what he/she needs to know.
+The salesperson and his/her company have ability and resources to get the job done right.

 - Candor-“extent” is honest and upfront with others, especially with regard to issues/factors that may impact those others; salesperson honest in his/her own words; presentation is fair and balanced